 The Lloyd Alexander papers are housed in the Harold B Lee Library at BYU and available for public research.
 BYU is also home to the exhibit, Alexander’s Box.
 Alexander’s Box is what the author used to call his office.
 The exhibit recreates the office, where he did his writing, with Lloyd Alexander’s actual office furniture and contents.

-This is the first stop on our Utah Trail!
+This is the second stop on our Utah Author Adventures Trail!

 Rebecca Blake Beech